Open-EO/openeo-python-client/docs/api-artifacts.rst

     storage_uri = artifact_helper.upload_file(path, object_name)
     presigned_uri = artifact_helper.get_presigned_url(storage_uri)

+Note:

-Note that the storage_uri can be used from regular execution steps of your openEO job.
-The presigned uri could be used from environments where credentials are not injected (e.g. UDFs) as the presigned URL.
-A presigned URL has the authentication details embedded so if your data is sensitive you must make sure to keep this URL secret.
+* The presigned_uri should be used for accessing the objects.
+It has authentication details embedded so if your data is sensitive you must make sure to keep this URL secret.
+You can lower expires_in_seconds in :py:meth:`openeo.extra.artifacts._artifact_helper_abc.ArtifactHelperABC.get_presigned_url` to limit the time window in which the URI can be used.

+* The openEO backend must expose additional metadata in its capabilities doc to make this possible.
+Implementers of a backend can check the extra documentation :ref:`advertising-capabilities`.

 User facing API
 ===============